snap-automation/tiaportal-mcp/README.md

 - __V20__ is the default version.
 - Previous versions are also supported, but must use the `--tia-major-version` argument to specify the version.
+- Export as documents (.s7dcl/.s7res) via `ExportAsDocuments`/`ExportBlocksAsDocuments` requires TIA Portal V20 or newer.
+- Import from documents (.s7dcl/.s7res) via `ImportFromDocuments`/`ImportBlocksFromDocuments` also requires TIA Portal V20 or newer.

+## Known Limitations

+- As of 2025-09-02: Importing Ladder (LAD) blocks from SIMATIC SD documents requires the companion `.s7res` file to contain en-US tags for all items; otherwise import may fail.
+This is a known limitation/bug in TIA Portal Openness.

 ## Copilot Chat